sr39/gizmo-debug/scripts/gizmo_documentation.md

 + **Communicate Your Plans.** As the lead developer (PFH), I'd really appreciate knowing what kinds of physics you're adding.
 It may be that someone else has already done this, or that there is partial code already in place, to save you a huge amount of effort.

-+ **Build your modifications as a branch to the Bitbucket repository.** The repository is designed to make it very easy to branch, modify, and re-integrate codes, use it to make everything easy!
++ **Build your modifications as a branch (or fork) to the Bitbucket repository.** The repository is designed to make it very easy to branch, modify, and re-integrate codes, use it to make everything easy!
 This will make it very easy for you to keep your version of the code up-to-date even after you branched it (rather than it being frozen to an old version).
 It will also make it easy if you want to ever push back into the main code.
 Otherwise your code will not be supported.

-+ **Always protect against conflicts.** Non-standard code extensions should always be written such that they can be switched off if not needed, and have no side effects on existing code.
++ **Always protect against conflicts.** Non-standard code extensions should always be written such that they can be switched off, if not needed, and have no side effects on existing code.
 Normally this means that they have to be enclosed in conditional compilation precompiler statements (#ifdef), especially if variables in the global structures of the code need to be allocated for the extension.
 However, if the extension's execution can also be controlled at run-time by simple variables, then consider introducing a parameterfile-variable to control the extension.
 In general, the number of Makefile symbols to control conditional compilation should be kept to a minimum.

 + Do not place any substantial piece of code belonging to your extension into existing functions of the code.
 Write your own functions for the code extension, and only place a function call (if needed bracketed by an #ifdef) into the appropriate place of the primary code.
 Also, place your extension functions into separate source files.
 The source files for any new module should go into their own folder, with an appropriate name -- just like the existing modules in the code for things like hydro, gravity, galaxy formation, etc. Otherwise the code will quickly become impossible to manage.